-The Company has established a Strategic Special Committee, which consists of five (5) independent outside directors of the Company who are independent from Mr. Eto.
+The Company has established a Strategic Special Committee, which consists of five (5) independent outside directors of the Company who are deemed to be independent from the Tender Offeror, other related companies, and other parties specified in the implementation rules, and who are independent from the outcome of the Transaction.
 Each member is independent from the Company in light of the criteria for independence of outside directors of the Company, none of them has any material conflict of interest with any of the Candidates, including KKR, and each member is considered to be independent from all of the Candidates, including KKR.
 In addition, not only does each member have considerable knowledge of the business activities of the Company as outside directors of the Company, they also have abundant experience and deep insight in various fields, and therefore, each of them is considered to have the expertise and qualifications to consider the Matters for Consultation.

-The members of the Strategic Special Committee are expected to receive, in addition to their regular executive compensation, compensation for their duties as members of the Committee, but since the compensation for their duties as members of the Committee is a fixed amount and will be paid regardless of the content of the report, the independence of the members of the Strategic Special Committee from the success or failure of the Transaction is also ensured.
+The members of the Strategic Special Committee are expected to receive, in addition to their regular executive compensation, compensation for their duties as members of the Strategic Special Committee, but since the compensation for their duties as members of the Strategic Special Committee is a fixed amount and will be paid regardless of the content of the report, the independence of the members of the Strategic Special Committee from the success or failure of the Transaction is also ensured.

-The Strategic Special Committee (i) received advice from the legal advisor of the Strategic Special Committee, Nakamura, Tsunoda & Matsumoto, and the legal advisor of the Company, Nagashima Ohno & Tsunematsu, from a legal perspective on decisionmaking processes regarding the Transaction and operating procedures of the Strategic Special Committee; (ii) received explanations from the Company regarding the Business Plan and engaged in question-and-answer activities regarding the same; (iii) received a letter of intention and other proposals from each of the Candidates and, at Strategic Special Committee meetings, engaged in question-and-answer activities with Mr. Eto regarding the purpose of the Transaction and his view on the proposals from each of the Candidates; (iv) received explanations from the Company regarding its view on the purpose of the Transaction and related matters and engaged in question-and-answer activities regarding the same; (v) received reports from the third party valuation institution of the Company, J.P.
+The Strategic Special Committee (i) received advice from the legal advisor of the Strategic Special Committee, Nakamura, Tsunoda & Matsumoto, and the legal advisor of the Company, Nagashima Ohno & Tsunematsu, from a legal perspective on decision-making processes regarding the Transaction and operating procedures of the Strategic Special Committee; (ii) received explanations from the Company regarding the Business Plan and engaged in question-and-answer activities regarding the same; (iii) received a letter of intention and other proposals from each of the Candidates and, at Strategic Special Committee meetings, engaged in question-and-answer activities with Mr. Eto regarding the purpose of the Transaction and his view on the proposals from each of the Candidates; (iv) received explanations from the Company regarding its view on the purpose of the Transaction and related matters and engaged in question-and-answer activities regarding the same; (v) received reports from the third party valuation institution of the Company, J.P.
 Morgan, on both the share valuation report on the Company Shares and the Fairness Opinion, and engaged in question-and-answer activities regarding the same; and (vi) received explanations on Company press releases and drafts of the Tender Offer Agreement from the legal advisor of the Company, Nagashima Ohno & Tsunematsu, engaged in question-and-answer activities regarding the same, and has obtained sufficient information.